Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Real-time Dynamics of Fermi-Hubbard model via Trotterization

-where we consider $\mu_{i,\uparrow (\downarrow)} = \mu_{\uparrow(\downarrow)}$ for sites $i$, but it can be straightforwardly generalized to site-dependent chemical potential.
-Additionally, the qubit mapping described in Eq.~(\ref{eq:qubit-mapping}) indicates that the fermionic hopping terms for the same spin states (either up-spin or down-spin) between two nearest-neighbor sites correspond to next-nearest-neighbor interactions between qubits, which is evident in the Jordan-Wigner-transformed Fermi-Hubbard Hamiltonian, Eq.~(\ref{eq:FHM-qubit}), operating on $N = 2L$ qubits.
+Moreover, the qubit mapping described in Eq.~(\ref{eq:qubit-encoding}) indicates that the fermionic hopping terms for the same spin states (either up-spin or down-spin) between two nearest-neighbor sites correspond to next-nearest-neighbor interactions between qubits, which is evident in the Jordan-Wigner-transformed Fermi-Hubbard Hamiltonian, Eq.~(\ref{eq:FHM-qubit}), operating on $N = 2L$ qubits.
 In Ref.~\cite{chowdhury2024enhancing}, efficient and scalable Trotter circuits were developed for one-dimensional Hamiltonians with such next-nearest-neighbor interactions, specifically in scenarios where qubit connectivity of a real quantum device is limited to nearest-neighbor connections.
 We will adopt a similar strategy by incorporating \texttt{SWAP} gates in our Trotterization implementation.
 While the \texttt{SWAP} gate is relatively expensive and susceptible to noise due to its decomposition into three \texttt{CNOT} gates, its effectiveness in implementation using \texttt{SWAP} gates was tested and validated in Ref. \cite{chowdhury2024enhancing} with up to 100 qubits on the IBM Heron r1 processor, \texttt{ibm\_torino}.
-In the following sections, we present a detailed construction of the Trotterization circuits for the JW-transformed Fermi-Hubbard model, extending the approach for the qubit Hamiltonian with next-nearest-neighbor interactions.
+Consequently, we present a detailed construction of the Trotterization circuits for the JW-transformed Fermi-Hubbard model, extending the approach for the qubit Hamiltonian with next-nearest-neighbor interactions.

 The unitary operator associated with the hopping terms acting on the $2L$ qubits is given as,

 where $\hat{\mathbf{U}}^{t}_{\mathrm{Layer-1}}$ and $\hat{\mathbf{U}}^{t}_{\mathrm{Layer-2}}$ are denoted by straight-lined and dotted-lined boxes, respectively, in Fig. \ref{fig:single-trotter-step}, and are defined as,